alexsandrostefenon/rufs-nfe-rust/README.md

 To download the required dependencies and build, then

-`wasm-pack build --target web --dev`
+`cd rufs-nfe-rust && wasm-pack build --target web --dev`

 ## Run Ecosystem